Matt Beard

 Matthew Beard (9 January 1978 – 20 September 2025) was an English professional football coach.
 Active primarily in women's football, he managed Millwall, Chelsea, Liverpool, Boston Breakers, West Ham United, Bristol City, and Burnley.

+In April 2026, it was announced that Beard had been posthumously named to the WSL Hall of Fame.

 Career

 Early career and Millwall Lionesses

 Beard had his first coaching job as reserve team manager at non-league Kingstonian.
 He then had coaching stints at Tooting & Mitcham, Hampton & Richmond Borough, and Charlton Athletic Ladies.
 After Keith Boanas moved to Millwall Lionesses in June 2008, Beard went too and succeeded in the Lionesses job when Boanas quit after six months.
 In Beard's first fledgling steps in management, he guided the team to the FA Women's Premier League Southern Division title and promotion to the top tier in the 2008–09 season.

 Chelsea Ladies

 Beard was named first-team manager of Chelsea Ladies for the 2009–10 season on the recommendation of team captain and former player-manager Casey Stoney, who had played for Beard when he was an assistant at Charlton.
-He remained until 2012, having guided the club to the 2012 FA Women's Cup Final, the FA Premier League Cup semi-finals in 2009, and a third-place finish in the FA Women's Premier League National Division at the end of the 2009–10 season.
+He remained until 2012, having guided the club to the 2012 FA Women's Cup final, the FA Premier League Cup semi-finals in 2009, and a third-place finish in the FA Women's Premier League National Division at the end of the 2009–10 season.